 All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
 This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students that are absent.
 Here’s an example page from the Google Drive™ format of my Harry Potter and the Half-Blood Prince Novel Study.

 Pacing and approaching vocabulary in this manner has worked very well for me.
 It allows the students to think about the words and their meaning in context, while not disrupting the story to learn the true meaning.

 Join me for part 3 in my series to learn the pacing methods I use for my novel studies.

-You can find my Harry Potter and the Sorcerer’s Stone Novel Study, Harry Potter and the Chamber of Secrets Novel Study, Harry Potter and the Prisoner of Azkaban Novel Study, and Harry Potter and the Half-Blood Prince Novel Study that are mentioned above in my store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find my Harry Potter and the Sorcerer’s Stone Novel Study, Harry Potter and the Chamber of Secrets Novel Study, Harry Potter and the Prisoner of Azkaban Novel Study, and Harry Potter and the Half-Blood Prince Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!